-If you're not sure whether to itemize your deductions, there's a relatively simply way to determine the best choice for your situation.
-"If you have enough itemized deductions to exceed the standard deduction, itemize; if you don’t, take the standard deduction," said accountant Eric J. Nisall, founder of AccountLancer, which offers accounting help for freelancers.
-“If you’re not sure, put everything in and let your tax program of choice tell you what to do."
+If you’re not sure whether to itemize your deductions, there’s a relatively simple way to determine the best choice for your situation.
+“If you have enough itemized deductions to exceed the standard deduction, itemize.
+If you don’t, take the standard deduction,” said accountant Eric J. Nisall, founder of AccountLancer, which offers accounting help for freelancers.
+“If you’re not sure, put everything in and let your tax program of choice tell you what to do.”

-If you don't itemize, you're in the majority.
-Only about 31 percent of filers itemized their deductions, according to IRS statistics.
+If you don’t itemize, you’re in the majority.
+Less than one-third of filers itemize their deductions, according to IRS statistics.

 7. Deduct Your Medical Expenses

-If you itemize deductions, you might be able to deduct certain medical expenses for the costs of diagnosis, cure, mitigation, treatment and disease prevention.
-These costs include payments you made in 2015 for medical services provided by physicians, surgeons, dentists and other medical practitioners, plus equipment, supplies and diagnostic devices.
-In addition, you can deduct certain insurance premiums, travel costs, long-term care insurance premiums and long-term care services.
+If you itemize deductions, you might be able to deduct specific medical expenses for the costs of diagnosis, cure, mitigation, treatment and disease prevention.
+These costs include payments you made in 2016 for medical services provided by physicians, surgeons, dentists and other medical practitioners.
+They also include spending on equipment, supplies and diagnostic devices.
+In addition, you might be able to deduct:

-However, there is a threshold you must meet before you can deduct your expenses, and then you can deduct only the amount above that threshold.
-For 2015, you can deduct on Schedule A (Form 1040) only the dollar amount that is more than 10 percent of your adjusted gross income.
+However, there is a threshold you must meet before you can deduct such expenses.
+For 2016, you can deduct on Schedule A (Form 1040) only the dollar amount that is more than 10 percent of your adjusted gross income.
 If you or your spouse were 65 or older during the 2016 tax year, the threshold is 7.5 percent of your adjusted gross income.

 8. Deduct Travel for Medical Treatment

-If you drove in 2015 to get to a hospital, doctor's or dentist's office for the purpose of medical treatment, the cost of getting to and from the facility or office is deductible at 23 cents per mile, plus the costs of your tolls and parking.
+If you drove in 2016 to get to a hospital, doctor’s office or dentist’s office for the purpose of medical treatment, the cost of getting to and from the facility or office is deductible at 19 cents per mile.
+You can also deduct the costs of tolls and parking.

 9. Deduct Your Mortgage Interest

-If you paid interest on your mortgage, the amount of interest might be deductible if you itemize deductions.
+If you paid interest on a mortgage, the amount of interest might be deductible if you itemize deductions.
 You might also be able to deduct interest on a second mortgage, a home equity line of credit, a home equity loan or a vacation home.
 Make sure you get Form 1098, a mortgage interest statement, from your lender if you paid $600 or more in mortgage interest.